Why Make Product or Business Videos

 Video is more important than ever for business owners looking to connect with potential customers.
 People love to watch video.
 It’s that simple.
-Video is helpful for your website’s SEO and your company’s brand recall.
+Making business video is helpful for your website’s SEO and your company’s brand recall.
 But in case that’s not convincing enough, here are some “whoa” statistics:

 - According to a 2015 study, 70% of the top 100 search listings on Google are video results.